 How to Identify Phishing Attacks

 Phishing attacks are most often delivered via email, but there are clear signs that can help distinguish malicious messages from legitimate ones.
-Training employees to recognize these indicators is critical as many data breaches occur simply because staff lack the knowledge to spot a phishing attempt.
+Training employees to recognize these indicators is critical, as many data breaches occur simply because staff lack the knowledge to spot a phishing attempt.

 Here are common red flags to watch for: